-The Symposium is Plato’s most literary text, but for all that it is no less philosophical.
-In his vivid portrayal of a dinner party for the elite of Athenian society Plato plays out complex discussions about the relationship between literature and philosophy, the nature of education, and the pursuit of true wisdom.
-Even in Alcibiades’ drunken tale of how he unsuccessfully tried to seduce Socrates, an examination of the nature and practice of philosophy underlies the joke.
+The Symposium is Plato’s most literary text.
+In the context of a dinner party for the elite of Athenian society, Plato plays out complex discussions on the relationship between literature and philosophy, the nature of education, and the pursuit of true wisdom.

-Alcibiades was an immensely skilled war general who secured many key victories for Athens.
-He was extremely charismatic and popular, but his career was one of scandals that squandered his young promise.
-He was eventually exiled from Athens for mocking religious rituals and defacing statues of the god Hermes.
-In exile he defected to Sparta, the enemy of Athens, and helped them for several years before allying with Athens again.
-The Symposium is set before all this, when Alcibiades was still the pride and joy of his city, but there is a strong sense of the reckless nature that would be his downfall.
+One of the key characters within this text is Alcibiades.
+Alcibiades was a skilled war general who secured many key victories for Athens.
+He was charismatic and popular, but his career was one of scandals after he was exiled from Athens for mocking religious rituals and defacing statues of the god Hermes.
+In exile he defected to Sparta, the enemy of Athens, and served with them for several years before allying with Athens again.
+The Symposium is set before any of this took place, when Alcibiades was still the pride and joy of his city, but there is a strong sense of the reckless nature that would be his downfall.

 So far the dinner guests have taken things easy since they’re all a bit hungover from the previous night’s drinking.
 Socrates has just finished speaking when Alcibiades drunkenly stumbles in, propped up by a flute girl.
 They invite him to sit down and Alcibiades proposes to show the others how he has been badly treated by the philosopher.
 He says that he fell in love with Socrates after listening to him talk and plotted to seduce him.
 After various failed attempts, he grew bolder and invited Socrates to his house for dinner.
 It got late and Alcibiades persuaded him to stay the night.
 The slaves were dismissed and he made his move: